Wire-Network/wire-docs/docs/getting-started/create-development-accounts.md

 ## Prerequisites

 - You have successfully installed Wire Sysio and Wire CDT on your computer and you have a local chain running.
 See [Install Dependencies & Start a local node](./install-dependencies.md) article.
-- You have also completed [Create Development Wallet](./create-development-wallet.md) guide.
+- You have also completed [Manage Local Wallet with clio](./manage-local-wallet-with-clio.md) guide.

 :::warning[REMINDER]
-The install process sets up the wallet for the *root* user.
+The install process has already set up the wallet for the *root* user.
 To interact with clio, ensure **you are on the root user**.
-Run `sudo su -` to switch to the root user and before proceeding with the tutorial.
+Run `sudo su -` to switch to the root user before proceeding with the tutorial.
 :::

 ## Overview